 Archives and Special Collections

-Student master’s theses, which are provided to the library by the individual graduate programs, are available in the Schurz Library.
-Circulating copies are shelved on the 5th floor and permanent non-circulating copies are located in Archives.
+The Schurz Library maintains a collection of student theses.
+Theses are given to the library by the individual graduate programs.
+One copy is maintained in the Archives and is available upon request to the Campus Archivist.
+Circulating copies of student thesis are shelved on the fifth floor.
 Theses can be identified through IUCAT.
-In addition, electronic copies are being placed in IU ScholarWorks.
+Electronic copies are placed in IU ScholarWorks.

 Children/Young Adult Literature

 A core collection of books, including award-winning titles, for children and young adults that support the curriculum.
 Most of the children’s literature is located in the Wiekamp Educational Resource Commons (WERC) while young adult books are housed in the Schurz Library.
 Use IUCAT to find locations and call numbers.

 A small collection of materials requiring greater circulation restrictions than materials in the circulating collection.
 Accessible from the Schurz Library’s Circulation desk, general reserves typically have shortened loan period and high demand.
 Placement is determined by the Director of Collection Services in consultation with librarians and/or faculty.